Chapter 8 : Self-Spelling

 Laurel’s work in Herbology was careless.
 She continually added far too much dragon dung while they repotted their screechsnaps, and seemed immune to Emily’s annoyance (Emily was particularly sympathetic toward the little whining plants).

-“If you can’t be arsed, then bloody well sit down,” fumed Emily.
-After Laurel, pruning haphazardly, had nearly chopped off a good portion of healthy growth.
-Laurel, who didn’t seem bothered, sat down and played with her shears.
+“If you can’t be arsed, then bloody well sit down,” Emily fumed after Laurel, pruning haphazardly, had nearly chopped off a good portion of healthy growth.
+Laurel, who didn’t seem bothered, sat down and began playing with her shears.

 They marched back to the castle an hour later, Emily heading to her Transfiguration lesson while Isobel and Laurel turned toward Ancient Runes.